Narayana: Literature

-Narayana is hailed in certain parts of Vedas like the Narayana Suktam and Vishnu Suktam.
-He Narayana is also hailed in selective Vaishnava Upanishads like the Narayana Upanishad, Maha Narayana Upanishad, and the Narasimha Tapani Upanishad.
+Narayana is hailed in certain parts of the Vedas like the Narayana Suktam and the Vishnu Suktam.
+He is also hailed in selective Vaishnavaite Upanishads like the Narayana Upanishad, Mahanarayana Upanishad, and the Nrisimha Tapaniya Upanishad.

 The Padma Purana relates an episode where Narayana grants Rudra (Shiva) a boon.
 The destroyer deity seeks two boons.
 Firstly, he wishes to be the greatest of the devotees of Narayana, as well as bearing the reputation of the same throughout the world.
 Secondly, he desires the ability to offer salvation to whoever seeks refuge in him.

 The prowess of Narayana is described in the Ramayana:

-Ramanuja's prayer of surrender to Narayana in the Sharanagati Gadya of the Tiruvaymoli was and is significant to his Sri Vaishnava adherents, as it became a model prayer for future generations.
-In this prayer, Ramanuja describes Narayana to be the "beloved consort of Sri and of Bhumi and NIla".
+Ramanuja's prayer of surrender to Narayana in the Sharanagati Gadyam of the Tiruvaymoli was and is significant to his Sri Vaishnava adherents, as it became a model prayer for future generations.
+In this prayer, Ramanuja describes Narayana to be the "beloved consort of Sri and of Bhumi and Nila".
 He is stated to reside in his abode of Vaikuntha, where he assumes the role of the creation, preservation, as well as the destruction of the universe.
 Narayana is extolled to be the same as the Ultimate Reality, Brahman.
 He is regarded to be the refuge of all creation, the master of spiritual as well as material entities, as well as the dispeller of the miseries of his devotees.
 He ends his prayer by saluting Narayana and his consort Sri, to whom he surrenders to his "lotus-like feet".